syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

       key: value
 ```

-Kratix will then **add** those to what is already present in the Promise's
+Kratix will then **add** those to what is already present in the Promise
-`spec.scheduling` when filtering Clusters.
+`spec.scheduling` field when identifying a target Cluster.

-That means there's no overwrite of keys.
+There is no way to overwrite keys.
 For example, if the Promise defines
 `matchLabels` with `env: dev` and the Pipeline defines it with `env: prod`,
-Kratix will look for Clusters with labels: `env=dev && env=prod` [^1].
+Kratix will only ever look for Clusters with the `env: dev` label.

-[^1]: This will always return empty, since a label `key` can only hold a single value.

 The table below contains a few examples: